Minimalist line drawing of two overlapping speech bubbles symbolising open dialogue, consultation, and communication

 It’s not just a haircut.
 It’s a recalibration—of shape, of self-perception, and often of long-held narratives, misinformation, and frustrations.

-Many arrive thinking they just need a haircut.
+Many arrive thinking they just need a haircut or a new style.

 But what actually needs adjusting is deeper: how they’ve been taught to think about their hair—what matters, what’s possible, and what’s true.